jlengstorf/jason.energy/site/posts/79-right-thing-easy-thing/right-thing-easy-thing.md

 1. People will openly scold you for smoking now.
 2. It's _really fucking hard_ to find a place to smoke.

 In the past, everyone smoked and smoking was allowed everywhere — it was _easy_ to become a smoker.
-These days, it's so inconvenient to develop the habit that it’s far easier to just not bother at all.[^cigarettes]
+These days, it's so inconvenient to develop the habit that {% footnote id="cigarettes" %}it’s far easier to just not bother at all.{% endfootnote %}

-[^cigarettes]:
+{% footnoteText id="cigarettes" %}
 This is 100% [anecdata](https://www.dictionary.com/browse/anecdata) — I have no idea what factor, if any, the inconvenience of smoking has played in its decline.
-I do know that in my case, I quit smoking because it became far too inconvenient to keep it up.
+However, I _do_ know that I quit smoking because it became far too inconvenient.

 When I played in a band, half or more of the people I met smoked.
 I slipped into the habit, and I became a pretty heavy smoker.

 Then the band broke up.
 Continuing to smoke would mean regularly interrupting my workflow to go outside and smoke — where I'd get dirty looks from people on the street — then come back inside and get yelled at by my girlfriend for smelling bad.
 I quit for _entirely_ convenient reasons; health never even entered the conversation.
+{% endfootnoteText %}

 ### A real example: electric cars in Costa Rica.